 Fine Art Family Days are all-day opportunities for multi-generational families to engage with contemporary art through a variety of studio workshops, guest lecturers, artists and performers, and gallery tours.
 All of our educational programming complements the contemporary art exhibitions currently on display at the Rubin Center, and include additional progressive, interdisciplinary activities also complementing the events, such as family yoga, mediation for kids and scavenger hunts in the Rubin galleries.

-The Rubin Center invites children and their families to ‘Investigating the Natural World' STEAM Family Day on Saturday, November 11, 2017.
-There will be STEAM (Science, Technology, Engineering, Art and Math) focused arts and crafts projects inspired by the current exhibition, Suzi Davidoff: Simplified World.
-The activities will focus on endangered species, mapping climate change and the human footprint in the natural world.
-There will be a investigative ‘looking' tour of the exhibition and story time with the artist, Suzi Davidoff.
+‘Investigating the Natural World' STEAM Family Day took place Saturday, November 11, 2017.
+STEAM (Science, Technology, Engineering, Art and Math) focused arts and crafts projects inspired by exhibition, Suzi Davidoff: Simplified World.
+The activities focused on endangered species, mapping climate change and the human footprint in the natural world.
+We had investigative ‘looking' tour of the exhibition and story time with artist, Suzi Davidoff.

-All ages are welcome but this event is especially geared for ages 4-12, and their families.
+This event was geared for ages 4-12, and their families.
 All Rubin Center Family Days are free and open to the public.

 Fly Me to the Moon!
 STEAM Family Day

 In collaboration with UTEP Art Professor Terri Bauer's Advanced Drawing Class